 lighting for boudoir photo sessions

 The one type of photo session where I work the most at getting my lighting just right, is with a boudoir session.
-I find these intimate photo sessions quite a challenge.
-I have to get a variety of looks in a short time.
-For this I have to not only concentrate on posing and angles but also concentrate on the lighting.
-On top of that, I have to make sure my model or client is comfortable and relaxed at all times.
+These intimate photo sessions can be quite a challenge since you have to get a variety of looks in a short time.
+For this you have to not only concentrate on posing and angles, but also concentrate on the lighting.
+On top of that, you have to make sure your model or client is comfortable and relaxed at all times.
 The session has to be fun and really show her off at her best.

 I bring a variety of lighting equipment to these shoots – speedlights to be used on camera,